dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw3p1/index.md

 But for now let's worry about our own state — We'll do Firebase later.

-## Immutable JS HINTS
+## Immutable JS & You

 Here's some tips about dealing with a few different cases and how Immutable.js is going to help us.

 We'll be using the Map type, which gives us a hashmap as you would expect, except that all the functions on it return a new cloned Map with the changes rather than mutating the original.
 The docs for this are [here](https://facebook.github.io/immutable-js/docs/#/Map)

 **Deletions**:

 Immutable.js provides a delete method that takes an ID and spits back a new Map.
+Here's an example of using it for setting a new notes state on deletion of a note.

 ```javascript
 this.setState({